 On June 1, 2022 and September 6, 2022, using the loan amount received to date, the Company deposited into the Company's trust account \$1,150,000 (representing \$0.20 per Class A ordinary share) to extend the Combination Period from June 14, 2022 to December 14, 2022.
 On December 5, 2022, the Company made a deposit of \$257,758.20 (representing \$0.15 per Class A ordinary share) to the trust account and extended the date by which the Company has to complete a business combination from December 14, 2022 to March 14, 2023.
 It is uncertain that the Company will be able consummate a Business Combination by this date.
 If a Business Combination is not consummated by the required date, there will be a mandatory liquidation and subsequent dissolution.
-In connection with the Company's assessment of going concern considerations in accordance with the authoritative guidance in Financial Accounting Standards Board ("FASB") Accounting Standards Update ("ASU") 2014-15, "Disclosure of Uncertainties About an Entity's Ability to Continue as a Going Concern", management has determined that mandatory liquidation, and subsequent dissolution, should the Company be unable to complete a business combination is not consummated by this date, there will be a mandatory liquidation and subsequent dissolution.
+In connection with the Company's assessment of going concern considerations in accordance with the authoritative guidance in Financial Accounting Standards Board ("FASB") Accounting Standards Update ("ASU") 2014-15, "Disclosure of Uncertainties About an Entity's Ability to Continue as a Going Concern", management has determined that mandatory liquidation, and subsequent dissolution, should the Company be unable to complete a business combination, raises substantial doubt about the Company's ability to continue as a going concern.
+If a Business Combination is not consummated by this date, there will be a mandatory liquidation and subsequent dissolution.
 No adjustments have been made to the carrying amounts of assets and liabilities should the Company be required to liquidate after March 14, 2023.